Preparing print publications

-What do you need your publication for?
+What is your publication for?

 Your publication may be needed to: